olehmelnyk/acme/docs/security/readme.md

 ## Reporting Security Issues

-For more information about our security policy and how to report security vulnerabilities, please see our [Security Policy](../../security.md).
+For our complete security policy and vulnerability reporting guidelines, see our [Security Policy](../../security.md).

 ## Additional Resources